cmu-phil/tetrad-manual-rtd/docs/workflows/manual-exploration.md

 2. Rerun using a nonparametric test (e.g., KCI or RCIT).
 3. Compare the resulting graphs.

-This can reveal whether linear assumptions are distorting results.
+This can indicate whether linear assumptions are strongly influencing the results.

 ---